ubc-library-rc/UBC-Library-Intro/content/Research_Guides_Help.md

 <video controls="controls" name="GRAD student orientation to the library - part 3" width="100%" src="GRAD_student_orientation_to_the_library_part_3_burned_in_captions_.mp4"></video>

-# Links
+## Links

 Finding your subject librarian: [https://directory.library.ubc.ca/subjectlibrarians/](https://directory.library.ubc.ca/subjectlibrarians/)

 Subject or liaison librarians are librarians that work closely with a Department, Faculty and Programs.
-They are more familiar with specific subjects and support students' learning and research, teach classes, provide tips on using subject speficic databases and design Research Guides.
+They are more familiar with specific subjects and support students' learning and research, teach classes, provide tips on using subject specific databases and design Research Guides.

 Research Guides: [https://guides.library.ubc.ca/](https://guides.library.ubc.ca/)

 Carefully tailored for different research areas, Research Guides present a selection of databases, research tips, websites, the main resources related to a subject.

-Research Guides are library guides

 ## UBC Vancouver Library - Zoom drop-in sessions